ElAwbery/Lucky_Egg/README.md

  - Added a CSS page link to the header meta for HTML pages.
  - Updated the server GET method so that it sends the CSS page on request.
  - Made some styling decisions and implemented them as part of the CSS page.
- - I made the status line a class attribute, added it as a variable to the HTML template and applied CSS to make a colorful 'updated' banner.
+ - I reimplemented the status line by making it a pokemon class attribute.
+That makes it usable as a variable in the HTML template.
+I applied CSS to make the status line a colorful 'Updated' banner.

 ## Phase 2: implementing an object relational map and MVC architecture
 ### 10. [Set up a database](https://github.com/ElAwbery/Lucky_Egg/blob/master/10.ii%20Load%20and%20save.py)